intuit/intuit-spring-cloud-config-validator/README.md

 # Usage

-Download the script `validate-config-files.py` and execute it the following ways:
+Download the script `validate-config-files.py` and execute it.
+The script returns 0 for success or 1 for errors.

 ## Execute current Directory